-Note 1: The priority is to code the most specific histology.
-DO NOT USE BREAST HISTOLOGY CODING RULES FOR THIS SITE.

-Note 2: Only use this section for one or more histologies within a single tumor.
+- Note 1: The priority is to code the most specific histology.
+DO NOT USE BREAST HISTOLOGY CODING RULES FOR THIS SITE. - Note 2: Only use this section for one or more histologies within a single tumor. - Note 3: Do not use this section in place of the Histology Rules.